loveychauhan/Advance-JavaScript/README.md

 # Advance-JavaScript

+<h2>Higher order function</h2>
+A higher-order function is a powerful concept in programming that takes other functions as arguments or returns them as results.
+It's a way to make your code more flexible, concise, and reusable.

 <h2>Callback hell</h2>
 Callback hell, also known as the "pyramid of doom," occurs when you have multiple nested callbacks in asynchronous programming, making the code difficult to read and maintain.
 This often happens in JavaScript when dealing with asynchronous operations like API calls or file handling.
 <h2>Let's learn Promises.</h2>